department-of-veterans-affairs/caseflow/__task_trees/content/schema/vacols_schema.md

 ## VACOLS - VBMS Mapping

-CORRES table contains most of Veteran's info (should match VBMS)
+- CORRES table contains most of Veteran's info (should match VBMS)

-TIVBMS field allows us to determine if the claim is ready for VBMS
+- TIVBMS field allows us to determine if the claim is ready for VBMS

-TIOCTIME of no greater than 3 days ago will let us pull that specific Full Grant (no time limit on Partial/Remands)
+- TIOCTIME of no greater than 3 days ago will let us pull that specific Full Grant (no time limit on Partial/Remands)

-BRIEFF.BFREGOFF and BFCURLOC, PRIORLOC.LOCDIN and LOCDOUT, ASSIGN.TSKRQACT will be
-updated by Dispatch must be validated
+- BRIEFF.BFREGOFF and BFCURLOC, PRIORLOC.LOCDIN and LOCDOUT, ASSIGN.TSKRQACT will be updated by Dispatch must be validated

 ## Table Joins

+{{< details "Table joins" >}}
 | TABLE  | TABLE | Join |
 | -------- | -------- | -------- |
 | Brieff | Corres | bfcorkey to stafkey |